+Objective: Develop policy recommendations in Equitable Development and Anti-Displacement Study for use in General Plan (Framework) update, rezoning efforts, and policy development by Summer 2023.
 LA City Planning and LAHD will, with extensive community outreach, conduct Equitable Development and Anti-Displacement studies that will inform as well as provide recommended strategies to preserve and increase the City's affordable housing stock.
-Through funding provided by the Regional Early Action Planning (REAP) grant program, two studies will be conducted in collaboration and coordination, but each with a focus on areas within the purview of each Department.
+Through funding provided by the Regional Early Action.
+Planning (REAP) grant program, two studies will be conducted in collaboration and coordination, but each with a focus on areas within the purview of each Department.
 The LACP-led study will include recommendations relating to land use, zoning and the City's growth strategy.
 The study will analyze the impacts on displacement related to Los Angeles' land use/housing policies and housing needs and incorporate policy recommendations in future planning efforts including updates to the General Plan, Community Plans, and other planning efforts.
 Consider an array of potential policies from best practices including anti-displacement overlay zones in areas where current policies are insufficient, as well as housing assessments for major project entitlements per Program 7.
 LAHD will develop a displacement prevention tool that will identify areas and parcels at greatest risk of displacement, which include those with higher percentages of naturally occurring affordable housing (NOAH), lower homeownership rates, higher rates of foreclosure, older housing stock and at-risk properties subject to the RSO, and an increase in investments from large scale developers.
 The displacement prevention tool will be integrated into a report outlining recommended strategies intended to minimize significant impacts to vulnerable communities, while at the same time proactively increasing housing production throughout the city.
 Both departments will work together to ensure reports complement citywide efforts to strengthen tenant protections including preventing tenant harassment, eviction defense, COVID relief, housing replacement requirements, no net loss requirements and right to return.
+A series of specific Program actions to address anti-displacement strategies are outlined under the AFFH Program (124) below.